AI-Community-SBU/AI-SBU/README.md

 # Full Website Documentation and Maintenence Guide
 This file contains all information about the website, including what each file does, how to clone the repository, commit and push changes, test the website, and more.
 Please just read each section carefully before pushing changes to the main branch.
-Should you have any additional questions not answered by this README.md, contact me at pooja.ginjupalli@stonybrook.edu!
+Should you have any additional questions not answered by this README.md, contact me at pooja.ginjupalli@stonybrook.edu (and I really mean it - contact me if you ever need help.
+The last thing I want is for the website to be down, so I'd be than happy to help)!

 ## Cloning The Repository
 This file will be using VSCode as its IDE.
 If you are using anything else, it is up to you to recognize and solve any differences in software (so I recommend just using VSCode).
 Also, we will be cloning this repo instead of setting up a remote connection because adding and removing files will be easier.
 Follow these steps to set up a clone: